PATRIOT ORGANICS

 Patriot Digesters and Wasted Food

 Food waste – branded by the US EPA as “wasted food”[1] -- reflects the realization that food waste is not waste but food that is wasted.
 The numbers are staggering[2].
 The estimated value of this food loss was $161.6 billion[3] in 2010.
 Wasted food occurs throughout the food chain – in production, processing, distribution, retail, food service and consumption at home and at the restaurant.
 While we have made significant strides in reducing waste along this chain, there are inevitable losses and waste in the process.
-The Patriot technologies can serve to convert wasted food along the chain – converting wasted food by a wet or dry digesting process – the Patriot wet digester or the Harp dry digester.
+The Patriot technologies can serve to convert wasted food along the chain, converting wasted food by a wet digesting process utilizing the Patriot wet digester.

 Let Patriot work with you as a wasted food stakeholder to assess and quantify and reduce and beneficially dispose of your wasted food.
 The reality is that wasted food[4] in the United States is a real problem.

-Both operating platforms treat, digest and reduce wasted food – the liquid-based platform creates an effluent suitable for discharge into a sanitary sewer or reuse for agricultural or land application and the dry based platform produces a dry end-product suitable as an organic fertilizer.
-We address your specific needs – one size does not fit all.
+The platform treats, digests and reduces wasted food.
+The liquid-based platform creates an effluent suitable for discharge into a sanitary sewer or reuse for agricultural or land application.
+We address your specific needs.

-Both platforms are continuous feed, there are operational reasons to use one over the other.
+The platform is continuous feed.
 The liquefier is suitable for tight operating quarters; the effluent can be applied to agricultural uses, collected for off-site use or discharged into a sanitary receiving sewer system.
-The dry digester produces a dry organic fertilizer and will require removal from the premises.
-Patriot Organics will coordinate the removal of the end-product.

 [FOOTNOTES]